Bleached hair is a statement.

-How do you keep Bleached Hair Healthy?
+How can I get my Bleached Hair Healthy?

 There’s a whole lot of noise out there about the ingredients you shouldn’t use in your hair.
-For example silicones and alcohol denat, and, we agree they can be drying for bleached hair so we don’t include them in my product range.
+For example, silicones and alcohol denat, and, I agree they can be drying for bleached hair, so I don’t include them in my product range.

 Pro Vitamin B5

-- By adding moisture in the core of the hair you can increase hair elasticity and avoid breakage.
-If you haven’t come across the phrase hair elasticity before we recommend taking a look at our blog on the subject.
-We’ve added it to the recommended reading list at the bottom of this page.
+If, you haven’t come across the phrase hair elasticity before I recommend taking a look at my blog on the subject.
+I’ve added it to the recommended reading list at the bottom of this page.

-Well, glycerin prevents moisture loss so it works in partnership with pro vitamin b5 to maintain the moisture levels in hair whilst fighting frizz at the same time.
-A sort of Robin to Pro Vitamin’s Batman if you like…
+Well, glycerin prevents moisture loss, so it works in partnership with pro vitamin b5 to maintain the moisture levels in hair whilst fighting frizz at the same time.

 - Avocado is a powerhouse ingredient for hair.
 It contains oleic acid which helps hair to retain moisture and makes hair easier to detangle.

 Vitamin E (Tocopherol)

-- Vitamin E is a natural conditioning ingredient an anti-oxidant that supports healthy hair.
+- Vitamin E is a natural conditioning ingredient; an anti-oxidant that supports healthy hair.
 Adding nourishment to dehydrated locks it smoothes and shines hair.

-I spent several years developing this deep conditioner in our salon and having used it on literally hundreds of heads we can absolutely say it’s the best deep conditioner for bleached hair that I’ve ever used.
+I spent several years developing this deep conditioner in my salon and having used it on hundreds of heads I can say it’s the best deep conditioner for bleached hair that I’ve ever used.

 How do you Make Bleached Hair Shiny?

-If you’ve been bleaching your hair for some time, you make feel like it will never shine again but it is possible to get your shine back.
+If you’ve been bleaching your hair for some time, you may feel like it will never shine again but, it is possible to get your shine back.